COMPETITIVE GOVERNANCE

 Bylaws must address membership voting.

-Bylaws must address members turning over their proxy votes to representatives within their CRA.
+Bylaws must address members’ delegation of their proxy votes to representatives within their CRA.

-Bylaws must address the separation of powers of the legislative, judicial, and executive authorities.
+Bylaws must address the separation of powers among the legislative, judicial, and executive authorities.

-Bylaws must address prosecutorial powers; all prosecutors must attain authority from Sector 13.
+Bylaws must address prosecutorial powers; all prosecutors must obtain authority from Sector 13.

 Bylaws must address the Super Majority multi-step voting system in Section 6.

-Bylaws must address a vacancy in an official office with an appropriate line of succession.
+Bylaws must address a vacancy in an official office by establishing an appropriate line of succession.

 Bylaws must address leadership.

-Bylaws must address the transparency of information, in which a Rating Floor is required.
+Bylaws must address information transparency, for which a Rating Floor is required.

 Bylaws must address all issues necessary to fulfill constitutional obligations.